tzutoo/AmpyFin/README.md

 - Create a MongoDB cluster (e.g., via MongoDB Atlas)
 - Configure network access for your IP address
-- Update the connection string in `config.py`
+- Update the connection string in `.env`

 6. **Run the setup script**